botswana-harvard/edc-reportable/README.md

 Add as many normal references in a group as you like, just ensure the `lower` and `upper` boundaries don't overlap.

 > __Note:__ If the lower and upper values of a normal reference overlap
-> with another normal reference, a `BoundaryOverlap` exception will be raised
+> with another normal reference in the same group, a `BoundaryOverlap`
-> when the value is evaluated.
-Catch this in your tests.
+> exception will be raised when the value is evaluated.
+> Catch this in your tests.

 A grading reference is declared like this: